intervalidus

 trait DiscreteValue[T] extends DomainValueLike[T]

-Unlike continuous values, discrete values also have predecessors and successors, which are properly defined on x: maxValue < x < minValue.
-Having predecessors and successors defined this way avoids issues where the natural successor functions of the underlying types behave unexpectedly/inconsistently on the boundaries, e.g., how Int.MaxValue + 1 and Int.MinValue - 1 silently wrap around to each other, vs. how both LocalDate.MAX.plusDays(1) and LocalDate.MIN.minusDays(1) throw a DateTimeException.
+The predecessor must only be defined for values strictly greater than minValue and the successor only for values strictly less than maxValue.
+Having the predecessor and successor definitions limited in this way avoids issues where related methods of the underlying data types behave unexpectedly/inconsistently on the boundaries.
+For example, Int.MaxValue + 1 and Int.MinValue - 1 silently wrap around to each other, whereas both LocalDate.MAX.plusDays(1) and LocalDate.MIN.minusDays(1) throw a DateTimeException.

 Type parameters